darwinhang/practice/readme.md

 To learn functional programming, I am going through the Racket guides for now, and then maybe do some of the Project Euler stuff, but I probably will not.
 I am hoping that doing functional programming will help make me a better javascript developer.

 Overall, I think it will make me a better programmer.
 Since I am trying to get better at SQL and NoSQL (basically MongoDB), I may add folders for those into the repo.

+After reading [Teach Yourself Programming in Ten Years](http://norvig.com/21-days.html), I may also have to add Go or Clojure, but that is after (if I ever understand) pointers and functional programming.